After you decide where you want to go…..

 Do I have to wear a Seatbelt?
 Washington State law requires riders to wear a seatbelt when riding the bus.

 Are there Stop Announcements?
-Yes, major transfer and destination points will be announced on all fixed route buses.
-Bus drivers will announce other stops upon request.
+Yes, major transfer and destination points will be announced on all fixed route buses and bus drivers will announce other stops upon request.
 In many cases, the driver will ask where you want to exit the bus when you board.
 In addition, you may use the pull-cord running along the bus windows.
 When it is pulled the driver will stop at the next bus stop on the route.

 At each bus stop the bus will come to a full stop, and riders will board or exit.